Aquafina-water-bottle/jp-mining-note/docs/docs/setupanki.md

         Additionally, a higher number increases the sample size for the internal auto-pitch-accent module, to better search for devoiced and nasal markers.

-    6. This is to restrict the generated furigana to only show one reading.
+    6. (Optional) This is to restrict the generated furigana to only show one reading.
         Feel free to leave this as the default (`3`).

-    7. I personally have the buttons removed because I don't want it to clutter up the editor toolbar.
+    7. (Optional) I personally have the buttons removed because I don't want it to clutter up the editor toolbar.
         Feel free to have these enabled.

+    8. (Optional) These are disabled because it slows down Anki's startup time.
+        Additionally, the note does not use this feature.
+        If you want to use this feature, feel free to enable these.